Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Main results and organisation of the paper

 \subsection{Biological interpretation of the model and impact for ecology}

-A thorough description of biological aspects of the SIM, as well as a discussion of its complex dynamics, we refer to \cite{Mirrahimi}, and for a practical application, we refer to \cite{Aguilee}.
-Let us however describe the different terms involved in the SIM: The first term on the right-hand side of the SIM, $\Delta_x n't,x,y)$, represents the diffusion of individuals in space.
-The term $\left(1+\frac A2-\frac 12(y-y_{opt}(t,x))^2\right)n(t,x,y)$ represents the effect of natural selection: the individuals with a phenotypic trait $y$ far from the optimal trait $y_{opt}(t,x)$ have a high mortality rate.
-The given function $y_{opt}$ should then be seen as a description of the evironement.
-For instance, in the MECC research project (an ANR research project combining theoretical work and field data collection), we are interested in the dynamics of tree species in montaneous regions: the trait $y$ is then the temperature to which an individual is best adapted to, and $y_{opt}(t,x)=h(x)+ct$, with $h(x)$ an afine function of the altitude at location $x$ (the altitude having an important impact on the temperature), and $ct$ representing the effect of Global Warming.
-The term $-\left(\int n(t,x,z)\,dz\right)n(t,x,y)$ in the SIM represents the competition: all individuals present at a given time in the same location are competing for e.g. resources.
-The last term represent the effect of sexual reproductions: when parents give birth to an offspring, the phenotypic trait of the offspring is drawn from a Normal distribution of fixed variance $A/2$, centered in the average of the traits of the parents.
-This model for the effect of sexual reporoduction on a continuous phenotypic trait is known as the \emph{Infinitesimal Model}.
-It was introduced by Fisher in 1918, and is employed in population genetics, either for theoretical purpose \cite{Bulmer,Turelli,Barton}, or for practical applications \cite{Martinez, Verrier}.
-The limit $\gamma\gg1$, corresponding to a short generation time, and it can be seen as the implicit assumption behind the classical \emph{Linkage Equilibrium} assumption used in population genetics (see e.g. \cite{Bulmer}).
-In the framework of the \emph{Infinitesimal Model}, this assumption (popular in population genetics) implies that the distribution of the population, $\tilde n(t,x,\cdot)$ is Gaussian, just as what we obtain here.
-Numerical simulations (see \cite{Mirrahimi}) suggest this macroscopic limit model KBM may provide a fair description of the dynamics of solutions of the SIM for $\gamma$ as small as $2$.
+The first term on the right-hand side of (SIM), $\Delta_x n(t,x,y)$, represents the dispersion of individuals in space.
+The term $\left(1+\frac A2-\frac 12(y-y_{opt}(t,x))^2\right)n(t,x,y)$ represents the effect of natural selection: the individuals whose phenotypic trait $y$ is far from the optimal trait $y_{opt}(t,x)$ have a high mortality rate.
+The function $y_{opt}$ should therefore be considered as a description of the environment and is a given function.
+For instance the trait $y$ is could be the temperature to which an individual is best adapted to, and $y_{opt}$ is then the predicted map of temperatures.
+The term $-\left(\int n(t,x,z)\,dz\right)n(t,x,y)$ in (SIM) represents competition: all individuals present at time $t\geq 0$ and location $x\in\mathbb T^d$ are competing for resources.
+The last term describes the effect of sexual reproductions: when parents give birth to an offspring, the phenotypic trait of the offspring is drawn from a normal distribution with a fixed variance $A/2$ centred on the mean of the parents' traits.
+This model for the effect of sexual reproduction on a continuous phenotypic trait is known as the \emph{Infinitesimal Model}.
+It was introduced by Fisher in 1919 \cite{Fisher}, and is used in population genetics either for theoretical purpose \cite{Bulmer,Turelli,Barton} or for practical purposes \cite{Martinez, Verrier}.
+The $\gamma\gg1$ limit corresponds to a short generation time and it can be seen as the implicit assumption behind the classical \emph{Linkage Equilibrium} assumption used in population genetics (see for instance \cite{Bulmer}): in the framework of the \emph{Infinitesimal Model} the Linkage Equilibrium assumption implies that the population distribution $\tilde n(t,x,\cdot)$ is Gaussian with fixed variance.
+Numerical simulations (see \cite{Mirrahimi}) suggest that the macroscopic limit model (KBM) provides a good description of the dynamics of solutions of (SIM) even when $\gamma$ is not very large: for $\gamma=2$, the information provided by (KBM) is already relevant.